Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Conclusion

 \section{Conclusion}

-A motion planning framework for variable topology truss robots is presented in this paper, including reconfiguration and locomotion.
-The configuration space of a node is studied considering the physical size of the robot components and singularity avoidance constraints.
-Geometry reconfiguration planning involves the motions of multiple nodes which are strongly coupled.
-An efficient algorithm to compute the obstacle regions and free space of a group is developed so that RRT can be applied to solve the geometry reconfiguration planning problem easily with all hardware constraints considered.
+A motion planning framework for variable topology truss robots is presented in this paper.
+Physical constraints such as joint limits, truss member diameter, static stability during locomotion, and motion manipulability are accounted for.
+An efficient algorithm to compute the obstacle regions and the free space of a group is developed so that sampling-based planners can be applied to solve the self-collision-free motion of multiple nodes.
 A fast algorithm to compute all enclosed subspaces in the free space of a node is presented so that we can verify whether topology reconfiguration actions are needed.
-A sample generation method is introduced to generate samples that can efficiently provide valid topology reconfiguration actions over a wide space.
-With our topology reconfiguration planning algorithm based on Dijkstra's algorithm, a sequence of topology reconfiguration actions can then be computed with geometry reconfiguration planning for a group of nodes, and the motion tasks requiring topology reconfiguration can then be solved efficiently.
+A sample generation method is introduced to efficiently provide valid topology reconfiguration actions over a wide space.
+With our graph search algorithm, a sequence of topology reconfiguration actions can then be computed with geometry reconfiguration planning for a group of nodes, and the motion tasks requiring topology reconfiguration can then be solved efficiently.
 A non-impact rolling locomotion algorithm is presented to move an arbitrary VTT easily by a simple command with our efficient geometry reconfiguration planner.
 Our locomotion algorithm outperforms other approaches in terms of efficiency and robustness.
-These works can also be applied to other truss robots.
+Future work includes motion planning in more complex environments, such as locomotion in complex terrains, and the exploration of heuristic functions for truss robots to speed up the planning.